asreview/asreview/docs/source/data_labeled.rst

-Fully, partially and unlabelled data
+Fully, partially, and unlabeled data
 ====================================

 Fully and partially labeled datasets serve a special role in the ASReview